 Children who have a statement of special educational needs that names the college will be admitted.

 N.B.
-Those children with a statement of special educational needs that do not name the college will be referred to the Statutory Assessment and Resources (STAR) Team to determine an appropriate place.
+Those children with a statement of special educational needs that do not name the college will be referred to the Statutory Assessment Team (SAT) to determine an appropriate place.